Graeme Dott: Personal life

 In his 2011 autobiography Frame of Mind, Dott describes his childhood growing up in the run-down Easterhouse estate in Glasgow.
 As a boy, he developed a strong relationship with Alex Lambie, a snooker club owner from Larkhall in Lanarkshire, who mentored Dott from the age of 12 and went on to manage his professional career.
 Dott has described Lambie as a "second father" to him.
-In 1997, Dott began a relationship with Lambie's 16-year-old daughter Elaine.
+In 1997, Dott began a relationship with Lambie's daughter Elaine.
 The couple married in 2003 and had their first child, a son named Lewis, in 2004.

 In January 2006, Alex Lambie was diagnosed with terminal kidney cancer.
 Although he lived to see Dott win the World Championship in May of that year, he died on 16 December 2006, while Dott was playing in the 2006 UK Championship.
 Weeks afterward, Elaine, who was pregnant, had a cancer scare when doctors discovered potentially cancerous cysts on her ovaries.
 Although she turned out not to have cancer, she suffered a miscarriage while Dott was playing in the 2007 Masters.
 After these experiences, Dott entered a severe depression, which affected his commitment to practice and his performance in matches.
-He lost 15 professional matches in a row and slid down the rankings, dropping out of the top 16.
+He lost 15 consecutive professional matches and slid down the rankings, dropping out of the top 16.
 Medication subsequently helped him recover his place in the top 16, although he expects his battle with depression to be lifelong.
 Dott and his wife had a second child, a daughter Lucy, born in November 2008.

 Dott supports Rangers and paraded his World Championship trophy at Ibrox, their home ground, during half-time of Rangers' final league match against Hearts on 7 May 2006.

+Child abuse allegations

+In 2025, Dott was charged with child sex offences relating to two alleged victims.
+Prosecutors claim that he sexually abused a girl between 1993 and 1996 in Glasgow, beginning when she was around 10 years old, and a boy between 2006 and 2010 in various locations in Lanarkshire, beginning when he was around 7 years old.
+He is alleged to have instructed the girl to remove her clothing, exposed his genitals to her, and sexually assaulted her.
+He is alleged to have molested the boy, made sexual remarks to him, and watched him shower.
+On 9 April 2025, two days before he was due to compete in the 2025 World Snooker Championship qualifying rounds, the World Professional Billiards and Snooker Association (WPBSA) announced that he had been suspended from competition.
+Dott subsequently pleaded not guilty to the charges, with his lawyer claiming during an August 2025 hearing that: "the allegations are fabricated and there is no truth in any of them."
+He will stand trial at Scotland's High Court of Justiciary, beginning on 17 August 2026.
+He remains suspended from competitive snooker pending his trial.